Human Research Subject Fees

 1. The cash MUST be kept in a locked drawer or cabinet with the key in the custodian’s possession or the possession of a delegate.

+2. For human subject fee petty cash funds, the custodian is responsible for maintaining a human subjects payment log, which must include the subject's full name, amount disbursed, date of disbursement and signature of recipient acknowledging receipt.
 If the custodian or the PI determines that the names of the research subjects are of a confidential nature, then code identifiers should be used and logged onto a Coded Log of Payments to Human Subjects.
-Instead of identifying the individual subject by name, assign a code.
+Instead of identifying the individual subject by name, a code can be assigned.
 The PI should maintain a file that cross-references the code identifier to each research subject.
-This file should include the name, address, social security number, signature of recipient, and amount paid to each individual.
-It is the principal investigator’s responsibility to retain this information for a minimum of three years, after the final financial report is submitted to the grant or contract agency.
+This file should include the same information required for the human subjects payment log.
+It is the principal investigator's responsibility to retain this information for a minimum of three years, after the final financial report is submitted to the grant or contract agency.

 Replenishment of the Fund